Western Pennsylvania Conservancy: Land and Water Conservation

-Community Gardens, Forestry and Green Spaces
+Community Gardens, Forestry and Greenspaces

-WPC's community gardens and greenspace program plants and maintains 132 community gardens every spring in 20 Western Pennsylvania counties, with the help of 12,000 volunteers.
+WPC's community gardens and greenspace program plants and maintains 130 community gardens every spring in 20 Western Pennsylvania counties, with the help of approximately 10,000 volunteers annually.
 For many decades, the Conservancy has worked with PennDOT, municipalities and other local entities to transform vacant land into community flower gardens.
+Many gardens feature native perennial beds to support pollinator habitat, and several gardens feature rain gardens and bioswales to help mitigate stormwater runoff and filter pollutants.

-WPC is also the managing partner of TreeVitalize Pittsburgh, a joint project of Allegheny County, City of Pittsburgh, Tree Pittsburgh, Pennsylvania Department of Conservation and Natural Resources, and the Western Pennsylvania Conservancy.
-TreeVitalize Pittsburgh has planted more than 29,000 trees since 2008 in an effort to improve the quality of life and the environment in the Pittsburgh region.
+WPC is also the managing partner of TreeVitalize Pittsburgh, a joint project of Allegheny County, City of Pittsburgh, Tree Pittsburgh, Pennsylvania Department of Conservation and Natural Resources and the Western Pennsylvania Conservancy.
+Since 2008, with the help of thousands of volunteers TreeVitalize Pittsburgh has planted more than 41,000 trees since 2024 to improve the quality of life and the environment in the Pittsburgh region, including in Justice40 areas, which are disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 Through this program, any Allegheny County resident may apply for trees on behalf of their community and all trees are planted on public property.
 Other community forestry projects led by the WPC include the Pittsburgh Redbud Project, Trees for Ligonier, and the Pittsburgh Street Tree Inventory.

-A partnership of WPC, the Grable Foundation and Pittsburgh Public Schools, brought sustainable landscape to 57 Pittsburgh public schools.
-The project provided outdoor classrooms, natural play spaces and low-care plantings to provide shade, landscape accents and natural points of interest for children.
+The Conservancy’s School Grounds Greening program, in partnership with Pittsburgh Public Schools and supported by the Grable Foundation, PNC Grow Up Great and Richard King Mellon Foundation, has transformed concrete and/or grass-only areas into engaging, nature-focused outdoor play and greenspaces at nearly 80 schools in Pittsburgh and across the region since 2007.
+The projects provide outdoor classrooms, natural play spaces and low-care plantings to provide shade, landscape accents and natural points of interest for children.

+Since 2005, with funding from Laurel Foundation, WPC grows, hangs and cares for more than 400 flower baskets that beautify bridges and major streets of the Golden Triangle during spring and summer months.
+Since 2008, with funding from Colcom Foundation, WPC plants and maintains seasonal flower displays in more than 400 large planters that line the streets of downtown Pittsburgh year round.

 Biodiversity Conservation and Conservation Science

 The Western Pennsylvania Conservancy uses science as an essential tool to prioritize the places that it seeks to protect and set long-term conservation goals.
 Through its conservation science program and the Pennsylvania Natural Heritage Program (PNHP), WPC scientists provide scientific information, expertise and assistance to support the conservation of Pennsylvania's biological diversity.

 The PNHP is a partnership of the Pennsylvania Department of Conservation and Natural Resources, the WPC, and the Pennsylvania Game Commission and the Pennsylvania Fish and Boat Commission.
-First established in 1981, PNHP is responsible for the inventory and monitoring of threatened and endangered species of (both state and federal) and natural communities.
+Established in 1981, PNHP is responsible for the inventory and monitoring of threatened and endangered species of (both state and federal) and natural communities.
 The program also maintains the Pennsylvania Natural Diversity Inventory (PNDI) database, which contains records for threatened, endangered and other listed species and communities.